 3) Robinhood App (Stocks)

 Joined: February 2015

 This is great if you want to get into stocks and learn the basics.
 First of all, it’s free!
 It’s an app, it’s easy to use, and just gets the job done.
 However, I’ve found that you can definitely find yourself swimming into the deep end of the pool pretty quickly.
 Unlike Stash or Acorns, you pick each stock here yourself: it’s all on you.
 It takes more time to research the markets and know when to sell and when to hold.
-At first I probably got a bit carried away: I lost a little, gained a little.
+At first, I probably got a bit carried away: I lost a little, gained a little.
 But Robinhood has taught me to be a smarter investor, what to follow and look for.
-I don’t go after many short term investments (that would be more of a day trader job) but instead I invest more for long term.
+I don’t go after many short term investments (that would be more of a day trader job) but instead, I invest more for the long term.
 That means I will hold on to 80% of what I buy for 10+ years.
-Imagine investing in netflix 5 years ago?
+Imagine investing in Netflix 5 years ago?
 Your return right now would be over 1,000%!